The Verge: Other video content

-Controversy
+In 2022, The Verge produced the show The Future Of for Netflix.

-2018 PC build guide
+PC build guide controversy

-In September 2018, The Verge published the article "How to Build a Custom PC for Editing, Gaming or Coding" and uploaded a video to YouTube entitled "How we Built a $2000 Custom Gaming PC", which was criticized for containing errors on almost every step presented by the video's reporter, Stefan Etienne, such as the PSU being installed in the wrong direction preventing its cooling fan from functioning properly, improperly installing the AIO cooler, forgetting a screw on the CPU heatsink, and naming LEDs as a main reason to buy RAM.
-After initially disabling comments, The Verge removed the video though reuploads exist.
+In September 2018, The Verge published the article "How to Build a Custom PC for Editing, Gaming or Coding" with a companion YouTube video entitled "How we Built a $2000 Custom Gaming PC".
+The video was criticized for containing errors on almost every step presented by its host, Stefan Etienne, such as applying an unnecessary amount of thermal paste onto the processor as opposed to a small amount.
+An online harassment campaign against Etienne ensued.

 In February 2019, lawyers from The Verge's parent company Vox Media filed a DMCA takedown notice, requesting that YouTube remove videos critical of The Verge's video, alleging copyright infringement.
 YouTube took down two of the videos, uploaded by YouTube channels BitWit and ReviewTechUSA, while applying a copyright "strike" to these two channels.
 YouTube later reinstated the two videos and retracted the copyright "strikes" after a request from Verge editor Nilay Patel, although Patel acknowledged that he agreed with the legal argument that led to their removal.
 Timothy B. Lee of Ars Technica described this controversy as an example of the Streisand effect, saying that while law regarding fair use is unclear regarding this type of situation, "the one legal precedent ... suggests ... that this kind of video is solidly within the bounds of copyright's fair use doctrine."

-Shortly after the PC build guide was released, people began to troll and harass Etienne on his social media accounts by creating jokes related to the build.
-The trolling and harassment continued up until September 2021, when YouTube channel Linus Tech Tips released a collaboration video with Etienne, where he builds a PC with the correct steps and tools.
-The video received positive reception and ended the PC build controversy.
+Nearly three years after the erroneous build, PC builder and YouTuber Linus Sebastian collaborated with Etienne in a video entitled "Fixing the Verge PC build".
+In the video, Etienne admits not being an experienced builder when he assembled the PC, having built only four computers at that point, with The Verge build being his first on camera.
+Etienne said before the video went live, The Verge was unwilling to hear from him to address what he saw were editing issues, insisting that the video be uploaded regardless.